Ratatouille-Whiskers/Ratatouille-Whisker/README.md

 [Calibration Platform](https://github.com/FoR-Group1/OpenWhisker/tree/main/calibration_platform) - 3D Printer Based Open Source Calibration
 Platform for Whisker Sensors.

-**DISCLAIMER: This platform has not been tested with the design presented in this repo, therefore modification may be required to use it for this design.**
+**DISCLAIMER: This platform has not been tested with the design presented in this repo, therefore modification may be required to use it for our design.**

 ## How to Contribute?